MichaelCurrin/ansible/README.md

 # Ansible Playbooks
-> Manage packages and configurations on machines using Ansible
+> Manage packages and configurations on my machines using Ansible

+Focused on Linux and macOS laptops.

 ## Resources